tamal3053/feathersjs-next-mongodb/README.md

 ## FeathersJs + NextJs + MongoDB - Mongoose Boilerplate

-User `yarn start` to spin the dev server which includes `FeathersJs` and `NextJs`.
+Use `yarn start` to spin the dev server which includes `FeathersJs` and `NextJs`.
 Check other commands in package.json file.
+Use `docker-compose up -d` to start MongoDb docker container.
 ___

 Uses React Contextual API and Hooks for state management.